Morrantho/Lectures/Python/week1day2.md

 ### Python Fundamentals

+* Debugging
+* Functions
+* Data Types

 ### How can we debug our Python code?

 * Google your errors.
-* print your variables.
+* Print your variables.
-* print your variable types.
+* Print your variable types.
-* Comment sections of your code.
+* Comment sections of your code until there is no longer an error.
-* Goto the line number and <code>.py</code> file the python interpreter tells us has an error.
+* Goto the line number and <code>.py</code> file the interpreter tells us to.
 * Google your errors.

 ### Functions